 Carlos Simon, MM, DMA

-Dr. Carlos Simon is a versatile composer and arranger who combines the influences of jazz, gospel, and neo-romanticism.
+Dr. Carlos Simon is a native of Atlanta, Georgia whose music ranges from concert music for large and small ensembles to film scores, with influences of jazz, gospel, and neo-romanticism.

-Simon is a member of many music organizations including ASCAP, where he was honored as one of the “Composers to Watch” in 2015.
-He is also an honorary member of Phi Mu Alpha Music Sinfonia Fraternity and a member of the National Association of Negro Musicians, Society of Composers International, and Pi Kappa Lambda Music Honor Society.
+He is a member of many music organizations including ASCAP (American Society of Composers, Authors and Publishers), where he was honored as one of the “Composers to Watch” in 2015 and will take part in the ASCAP Film Music Workshop in Los Angeles, California in 2019.
+Simon is also an honorary member of Phi Mu Alpha Music Sinfonia Fraternity and a member of the National Association of Negro Musicians, Society of Composers International, and Pi Kappa Lambda Music Honor Society.
 His compositions have been published by the Gregorian Institute of America (GIA) Publications and Hal Leonard Publications.